 What is a Stop Loss & Why Should You Use One

-By Dale Gillham | Published 11 February 2019
+By Dale Gillham |

-What is a stop loss?
+What is a stop-loss?

-It is important that you decide on your exit strategy before you place a trade, as it is usually too late to do this when a stock is falling simply because your money is on the line, and most investors make emotional rather than rational decisions when it comes to holding or selling a stock.
+When applying stop-losses, you need to decide on your exit strategy before you execute a trade, as it is usually too late to do this when the stock is falling.
+Most investors make emotional rather than rational decisions when holding or selling a stock.
 It's also hard to admit, once you enter a trade, that you have made a mistake in your analysis, and it's even harder to be objective when losing money.

 Percentage-based stop loss